AdguardTeam/LegalDocs/adguard-dns.io/eula.html.md

 2.6.
 If You have not turned off the auto-renewal feature, the funds will be automatically withdrawn from Your account and the AdGuard DNS subscription will be renewed or extended.
 If You disable auto-renewal before Your AdGuard DNS subscription expires, You will receive a notification at the email address You provided during the initial purchase with complete information about the renewal terms.
 You will also be notified in advance if the price of the AdGuard DNS subscription increases.

 2.7.
 After the subscription that was purchased using promo codes or discounts expires, the payment for the subscription renewal will be charged at full price.
-All changes to prices will be sent to you in the email you've registered when purchasing the license.
+All changes to prices will be sent to you in the email you’ve registered when purchasing the license.

 2.8.
 You can cancel automatic renewal at any time in Your AdGuard account to which the AdGuard DNS subscription is bound at no additional cost.
 Your paid subscription will still be valid, but you will need to manually renew it when it expires.